 This account implies that causal events may be processed along a causal gradient and that the mechanism that is deployed may critically depend on where one is along this causal gradient.
 For example, with a small number of causes, adults may first use Bayesian inference.
 When the number of potential causes increases slightly, adults may then be more likely to use a combination of both associative and Bayesian mechanisms, as may have been the case in the present experiments.
 However, as the number of potential causes increases still further, adults may shift to using associative processing to reason about causal events.
 This is an important issue that should be addressed in future studies that use a wider number of objects than that used here.
-It is worth mentioning that this account, although speculative, represents an important departure from previous accounts of causal learning and backwards-blocking reasoning.
+It is worth mentioning that this account, although speculative, represents an important departure from previous accounts of causal learning and BB reasoning.
 Whereas it has been asserted in previous accounts that either a Bayesian mechanism (e.g., Gopnik et al., 2004) or an associative mechanism (e.g., Kloos & Sloutsky, 2013; Van Hamme & Wasserman, 1994) underpins causal processing, but not both, we leave open the possibility that both mechanisms may be operative during causal learning.

 Finally, it is worth noting some potential criticisms of the present experiments.
-First, it is difficult to know definitively whether adults in Experiments 1 to 3 engaged in backwards-blocking reasoning in a way that was consistent with the predictions of a Bayesian model or an associative model.
-This is because, unlike Experiment 4 in which we assessed backwards-blocking across pre-, mid-, and post-rating phases, Experiments 1 to 3 only implemented pre- and post-rating phases.
+First, it is difficult to know definitively whether adults in Experiments 1 to 3 engaged in BB reasoning in a way that was consistent with the predictions of a Bayesian model or an associative model.
+This is because, unlike Experiment 4 in which we assessed BB across pre-, mid-, and post-rating phases, Experiments 1 to 3 only implemented pre- and post-rating phases.
 Thus, the observed lack of a difference between the causal ratings of the causally redundant cue in Experiments 1 to 3 could have resulted either from a Bayesian inference mechanism or an associative mechanism that used the traditional RW learning rule.
 The reason these findings do not provide support for the modified RW model is because this model predicts that participants' post-ratings of the redundant cue should be lower than their pre- and mid-ratings of it, which we did not observe in Experiments 1 to 3.
-Despite the fact that it is difficult to rule out this possibility, the fact that findings from Experiment 4 provided partial support for the predictions of the Bayesian model and the associative model and the fact that there is a rich body of literature that show that children (e.g., Sobel et al., 2004), adults (Griffiths et al., 2011; Lovibond et al., 2003; Shanks, 1985) and, to some extent, infants (e.g., Sobel & Kirkham, 2005) can engage in backwards-blocking reasoning suggest that adults in Experiments 1 to 3 may have also engaged in backwards-blocking reasoning.
+Despite the fact that it is difficult to rule out this possibility, the fact that findings from Experiment 4 provided partial support for the predictions of the Bayesian model and the associative model and the fact that there is a rich body of literature that show that children (e.g., Sobel et al., 2004), adults (Griffiths et al., 2011; Lovibond et al., 2003; Shanks, 1985) and, to some extent, infants (e.g., Sobel & Kirkham, 2005) can engage in BB reasoning suggest that adults in Experiments 1 to 3 may have also engaged in BB reasoning.
 In fact, in the Discussion section following Experiment 3 we do not rule out this possibility.
-Nevertheless, future studies would benefit by implementing pre-, mid-, and post-rating phases to assess whether adults' backwards-blocking performance supported a Bayesian mechanism or different associative mechanisms.
+Nevertheless, future studies would benefit by implementing pre-, mid-, and post-rating phases to assess whether adults' BB performance supported a Bayesian mechanism or different associative mechanisms.
 Note that it is not sufficient to implement just a mid- and post-rating phase because, as discussed in the Computational Models and Predictions section, the Bayesian model and associative models made competing predictions about how adults should rate the causally redundant cue across these three rating phases.